OpenBazaar/openbazaar-go/README.md

                                   api queries
           --storage=              set the outgoing message storage option [self-hosted, dropbox] default=self-hosted
 ```

 ## Documentation

 When ready we will put up a full documentation of the OpenBazaar protocol and the JSON API at https://docs.openbazaar.org

-## TODO

-The server is currently under heavy development.
-Most of the underlying networking is complete and what remains is to build out the order/purchase flow.
-We expect to have a development release which will be capable of browsing the network in a few weeks.

 ## Contributing